jsco2t/SimpleResponseFilter/README.md

 # SimpleResponseFilter
-SimpleResponseFilter is a managed IIS module used for performing simple http response filtering.
+SimpleResponseFilter is a managed IIS module used for performing simple http header response filtering.

 ## Warnings and Disclaimers
 This code is published as an example/weekend learning project.